llaville/php-compatinfo/docs/getting-started.md

-**CAUTION** If you want to use the `--manifest` option of phpCompatInfo phar version, you MUST use [my fork](https://github.com/llaville/box) (branch `build-metadata`) of Box project, and apply the following patch.
+**CAUTION** If you want to use the `--manifest` option of phpCompatInfo phar version, you MUST use [my fork](https://github.com/llaville/box) (branch `build-metadata`) of Box project, or apply the following patch to the offical [Box-project](https://github.com/box-project/box).
-All details are given in feature report since <https://github.com/box-project/box/issues/576#issuecomment-1002519231>

 ```text
 diff --git a/src/Console/Command/Compile.php b/src/Console/Command/Compile.php